Course Catalog - Science

 OnRamps Physics 1 (11-12) #3460

-Students will be dual enrolled in UT PHYS 1301 with lab UT PHYS 1101 as well the high school course AP Physics 1.
-This dual enrollment, rigorous college level course is organized around the major concepts in Newtonian mechanics including motion, forces, energy, heat, waves and sound found in the first semester of college physics.
+Students will be dual enrolled in UT PHY 302K with lab UT PHY 102M as well as the high school course AP Physics 1.
+This dual enrollment college level course is organized around the major concepts in Newtonian mechanics including motion, forces, energy, rotation as well as heat, waves and sound found in the first semester of college physics.
 This course includes technology-based investigations, problem solving, peer instruction and assessments.
 Students may earn credit in the associated AP Physics 1 course which fulfills Physics credit for high school graduation and may also earn 4 semester hours UT credit.
 (3 for lecture and 1 for lab).

 PR: (OnRamps Physics 1): Algebra 1 and Geometry; Recommended: Algebra II or Precalculus